Teichlab/cellphonedb/Docs/create_datafiles.md

 # Create Datafiles
 The CellPhoneDB base data is based on other biological databases.
-You can use **tools scripts** to update/recreate CellPhoneDB base data.
+You can use **tools scripts** to update/recreate the CellPhoneDB base data.
 When you finish to generate all data, please copy it into the `cellphonedb/code/data` path and run collect script to update the database

 ## Database input files

-CellPhoneDB database needs these input tables:
+CellPhoneDB database requires the following input tables:
 1. **complex.csv**
 2. **gene.csv**
 3. **interaction.csv**